--

-FORM 10-K

-ark One) ANNUAL REPORT PURSUANT TO S ACT OF 1934 SECTION 13 OR 15 d) OF THE SECURITIES EXCHANGE

-For the fis cal year ended December · 31, 2014

-OR

-TRANSITION REPORT PURSUANT EXCHANGE ACT OF 1934 TO SECTION 13 O R 15(d) OF THE SECURITIES

-For the transition n period from to

-Con nmission file number 1-93 341

-CAD, INC f registrant as specified i 98 Spit Brook Road, Suite 100, Nashua, New Ha ampshire 03062 (Address of principal executive offices) • (Zip Code) Registrant's telephone number, including area code: (603) 882-5200 Securities registered pursuant to Section 12(b) of the Act: Common Stock, \$.01 par value Name of each exchange on which registered The Nasdaq Stock Market LLC Securities registe red pursuant to Section 1 2 (g) of the Act: None cate by check mark if the registrant is a well-know No No n seasoned issuer, as defin ed in Rule 405 of the Securities Act.
+FORM 1 10-K (Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 ACT OF 1934 3 OR 15(d) OF THE SECURITIES EXCHANGE For the fiscal year ended December 31, 2015 OR ☐ TRANSITION REPORT PURSUANT TO SECTION EXCHANGE ACT OF 1934 ON 13 OR 15(d) OF THE SECURITIES For the transition period from to Commission file nu mber 1-9341 Delaware (State or other jurisdiction of incorporation or organization) 98 Spit Brook Road, Suite 100, Nashua, New Hampshire (Address of principal executive offices) 03062 (Zip Code) Registrant's telephone number, inclu ding area code: (603) 882-5200 Securities registered pursuant to o Section 12(b) of the Act: Title of Class Common Stock, \$.01 par value Name of each exchange on which registered The NASDAQ Stock Market LLC Securities registered pursuant to Section 12 (g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issue Act.
+Yes □ No ☒ er, as defined in Rule 405 of the Securities

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section Yes \square No \boxtimes 15(d) of the Act.
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such report and (2) has been subject to such filing requirement for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square .
-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will no be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part II of this Form 10-K or any amendment to this Form 10-K. 区 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated filer □ Accelerated filer Large Accelerated filer □ Non-accelerated filer □ (do not check if a smaller reporting company) Accelerated filer - Smaller reporting company Non-accelerated filer □ (do not check if a smaller reporting company) Smaller reporting company ☑ O. Yes ☐ No ☑ closing price for the registrant's rector and by each person who, ting stock have been excluded.
-Non-accelerated filer □ (do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act) The aggregate market value of the voting stock held by non-affiliates of the registrant, based upon the Common Stock on June 28, 2014 was \$85,718,366.
-Shares of voting stock held by each officer and did as of June 28, 2014, may be deemed to have beneficially owned more than 10% of the outstanding vot Smaller reporting company ☑ O. Yes ☐ No ☑ closing price for the registrant's rector and by each person who, ting stock have been excluded.
-Non-accelerated filer (do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-The aggregate market value of the voting stock held by non-affiliates of the registrant, based upon the Common Stock on June 28, 2014 was \$85,718,366.
-Shares of voting stock held by each officer and did as of June 28, 2014, may be deemed to have beneficially owned more than 10% of the outstanding vot This determination of affiliate status is not necessarily a conclusive determination of affiliate status for Smaller reporting company ☑ 1.
-Yes ☐ No ☑ closing price for the registrant's rector and by each person who, ing stock have been excluded. r any other purpose.
+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section Act.
+Yes \square No \boxtimes 15(d) of the Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant wa and (2) has been subject to such filing requirement for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate V Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during for such shorter period that the registrant was required to submit and post such files).
+Yes 🖾 No 🖂 g the preceding 12 months (or Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorp of this Form 10-K or any amendment to this Form 10-K. 区 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-acc reporting company.
+See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting filer" and "smaller reporting filer".
+Large Accelerated filer □ Accelerated filer Non-accelerated filer \Box (do not check if a smaller reporting company) Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ The aggregate market value of the voting stock held by non-affiliates of the registrant, based upon the cregistrant's Common Stock on June 30, 2015 was \$47,316,443.
+Shares of voting stock held by each off person who, as of June 30, 2015, may be deemed to have beneficially owned more than 10% of the outs been excluded.
+This determination of affiliate status is not necessarily a conclusive determination of affipurpose. icer and director and by each standing voting stock have As of March 7, 2016, the registrant had 15,893,231 shares of Common Stock outstanding.
+Documents Incorporated by Reference: Certain portions of the registrant's definitive Proxy Statement f Stockholders are incorporated by reference into Items 11, 12, 13 and 14 of Part III of this Annual Report